madebits/madebits.github.io/r/nodejs-gspawn.md

 * `logCall`: if set to `true`, then the command invocation (tool and arguments) and any errors will be also logged.
 See also `log` if you want to customize this further.

 * `collectStdout`: if set to true, *stdout* output is collected into an array and delivered as string in `gspwan` callback `cb` when process ends.
-There is no limit on how many text is collected, so be careful.
-Using `log` option is a better way to look for patterns in longer text (or to stop the text collection set `options.collectStdout` to false at any point within `log` function).
+There is no limit on how many text is collected by default, so be careful.
+Using `log` option is a better way to look for patterns in longer text.
 If `false` (default), then in `gspwan` callback `cb` you get an empty or null string.

+* `collectStdoutMax`: if set `> 0` and `collectStdout: true then stop collecting output text if total length is bigger than the one given.
+The amount of collected text can be approximate to the next line for the value given.

 * `collectStderr`: same as `collectStdout`, but for *stderr*.

+* `collectStderrMax`: same as `collectStdoutMax`, but for `collectStderr`.

+* `enc`: text encoding of *stdout* and *stderr*, default is `'utf8'`.

 ##Examples